isomerpages/mse/_take-action/2b-sgeco-about.md

 The SG Eco Fund is managed by a Board of Trustees and supported by an Advisory Committee comprising representatives from the People, Private and Public (3P) sectors, as well as the SG Eco Office.
 The members of the Board of Trustees and Advisory Committee are as follows:

 <div>
 	<input type="checkbox" id="board"  /><label for="board">Board of Trustees</label>
 	<div class="accordion-content">
-        <li>Albert Chua (Chairman), Permanent Secretary, Ministry of Sustainability and the Environment</li>
+        <li>Stanley Loh (Chairman), Permanent Secretary, Ministry of Sustainability and the Environment</li>
         <li>Chaly Mah, Chairman, Singapore Tourism Board</li>
         <li>Lily Kong, President, Singapore Management University</li>
         <li>Zuraidah Abdullah, CEO, Mendaki</li>